 Eat More Colors by Breon Williams

-This fun rhyming books helps kids understand the different benefits they receive from eating a variety of foods that are different colors.
+This fun rhyming book helps kids understand the different benefits they receive from eating a variety of foods that are of different colors.
 Let this book help your youngsters learn about the amazing benefits of eating right and living a healthy lifestyle.

 Fly, Doctor, Fly by Lyndsay Archer

 PJ is a very curious, imaginative, and creative young boy from the rural countryside of Jamaica.
 When PJ comes across an injured Doctor Bird, Jamaica’s national hummingbird, he wants to figure out a way to help him fly again.
 What PJ doesn’t realize is that his newfound mission leads him to explore what he is truly passionate about, the field of medicine.
 His exposure to healthcare heroes within his own community and his mother’s love give him the motivation he needs to pursue his dreams.

 I Don’t Want To Wash My Hands! by Tony Ross